secwexen/security-playbooks/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 We welcome high‑quality contributions that improve the functionality, documentation, detection rules, scenarios, and overall quality of the repository.

-This document explains the contribution process, guidelines, and expectations.

 ## Contribution Types Accepted

 You may contribute in several ways: